Top 10 Martha & The Vandellas Songs

 Photo: Public Domain

 Martha & The Vandellas released eight studio albums throughout their career.
-However with Martha & The Vandellas as most Motown acts, it was all about the singles.
+However, with Martha & The Vandellas, as with most Motown acts, it was all about the singles.
 Martha & The Vandellas released twenty nine singles while they recorded for Motown.
 Out of the twenty nine singles released, twenty five of them reached the Billboard Top 100.

 # 10 – In My Lonely Room

 We open up our top 10 Martha & The Vandellas Songs list with their great recording of the song “In My Lonely Room.”
-The song was written by the hit making Motown machine Brian Holland, Lamont Dozier and Edward Holland, Jr. The song was issued as a Motown single in 1964.
+The song was written by the hit-making Motown machine Brian Holland, Lamont Dozier, and Edward Holland, Jr. The song was issued as a Motown single in 1964.
 It would eventually be released on their Greatest Hits album in 1965.
 Phil Collins of Genesis recorded the song on his 2010 solo album Going Back.
-It was also recorded by the Supremes.
+The Supremes also recorded it.

 # 9 – Honey Chile